- Please observe the rules of conduct: Please wear face masks when entering the library wing and keep at least 1m distance to other people.

 The resulting challenges for the supply of information, communication technology and media give the library a key role in providing researchers, teachers and students with multimedia and connected working environments.

-The University College of Teacher Education Burgenland is a member of the Austrian Library Association (OBV) with its library software Alephino.
+The Private University College of Teacher Education Burgenland is a member of the Austrian Library Association (Österreichischer Bibliothekenverbund, OBV) with its library software ALMA.
 The OBV is the largest national association of university, scientific and administrative libraries in the country.
 More than 90 libraries are currently actively participating in this network through online cataloguing, including the Austrian National Library and all federal university libraries.

-The University College of Teacher Education Burgenland thus has the most modern library software at its disposal: All available data can be permanently accessed via the Internet, all library-relevant processes such as book/media orders, borrowing status, location of media, and book renewals can be viewed online.
+The Private University College of Teacher Education Burgenland thus has the most modern library software at its disposal: All available data can be permanently accessed via the internet, all library-relevant processes such as book/media orders, borrowing status, location of media, and book renewals can be viewed online.